-Presented by Comunidad Latina de Vashon, Greater Cleveland Congregations, and Union of Concerned Scientists
+Presented by Comunidad Latina de Vashon, Greater Cleveland Congregations, and the Union of Concerned Scientists

 Update: Common questions about boosters, variants, fertility, pregnancy, and more.
 (February 4, 2022)